About Tobias Schlüter

 We support all the major tethered headsets (SteamVR headsets, Pimax, Varjo).
 We also support Meta Quest series headsets and the Vive Focus 3 with our LPVR-Air series of products.
 If you have a current support contract, you are eligible for an update.

-A brief overview of LPVR-CAD and LPVR-DUO
+A Brief Overview of LPVR-CAD and LPVR-DUO

 It’s maybe best to summarize some of the capabilites that our products add to the various commercial headsets.
 For more details, feel free to visit the product pages for LPVR-CAD and LPVR-DUO, respectively: